 Located just ten minutes city centre, you won’t want to say goodbye after your stay in this modern attic hideaway.
 Walking distance to Singapore’s hottest neighbourhoods and attractions, this clean and contemporary condo is perfect for couples on a romantic vacation or a traveller in town for business.

-A small island off the south coast of Singapore, Sentosa is the place to stay if you’re travelling with children.
+This is the best place to stay Singapore for families.
+A small island off the south coast of Singapore, Sentosa is our recommendation of where to stay in Singapore if you’re travelling with children.
 With a myriad of attractions, activities and adventure, this island playground is action-packed and lots of fun for kids (and adults) of all ages.

 With a wide range of transportation options, including footbridge, bus or cable car, it couldn’t be easier to get to Sentosa.
 We recommend you spend at least one day indulging in all this little island has to offer.
 With theme parks, museums, man-made beaches and animal attractions, there’s something for everyone and every interest in Sentosa.

 Best Hostel in Sentosa: Tree in Lodge

 Modern and environmentally friendly, Tree in Lodge is located outside of Sentosa in one of Singapore’s oldest neighbourhoods.
 Close to public transit routes, traditional shops, and hawker stands, Tree in Lodge is a like a breath of fresh air amongst the buzzing and bustling city.
 Offering dorm-style beds and non-toxic products, Tree in Lodge is the ideal hostel for the responsible and low-impact traveller.

 Best Hotel in Sentosa: Costa Sands Resort Sentosa